Raoul Paoli

 Jacques Marie Lucien Raoul Simonpaoli (24 November 1887 – 23 March 1960) was a French athlete, boxer, wrestler, rower and actor.
 Aged 12, he served as a coxswain in the French coxed pair and won a bronze medal at the 1900 Summer Olympics.
-He competed in the shot put, his favourite event, at the 1912, 1920, 1924 and 1928 Summer Olympics with the best result of ninth place in 1924.
+He competed in the shot put at the 1912, 1920, 1924 and 1928 Summer Olympics with the best result of ninth place in 1924.
 In 1912 he also took part in the Greco-Roman wrestling contest and served as the Olympic flag bearer for France, and in 1928 he finished 29th in the discus throw.

 Paoli was a French champion in boxing and rugby, with Stade Français.
 He played three international rugby games for the French national rugby union team in 1911–12 and scored one try.
 In the 1920s he was romantically involved with the fellow athlete Violette Morris.
-In 1933 he co-founded the French Professional Wrestling Association.
+In 1933 he co-founded the French Federation of Professional Wrestling.

+Paoli won the British AAA Championships title in the shot put event at the 1920 AAA Championships and finished second behind Bertil Jansson in the same event at the 1921 AAA Championships.

+On Nov.
+14, 2025, wrestling journalist Dave Meltzer inducted Paoli into the Wrestling Observer Newsletter Hall of Fame.